-Col. Cole C. Kingseed, USA (Ret.) is a thirty-year Army veteran who commanded at the platoon, company, and battalion levels.
-A former history professor at West Point, he holds a Ph.D. from Ohio State University and is the author of The American Civil War and Eisenhower and the Suez Crisis of 1956.
+Col. Cole C. Kingseed, USA (Ret.), is a thirty-year Army veteran who commanded at the platoon, company, and battalion levels.
+A former history professor at West Point, he holds a Ph.D. from Ohio State University and is the author of The American Civil War and Eisenhower and the Suez Crisis of 1956, among other books.
+He lives in New Windsor, NY, where he serves as president of Brecourt Leadership Experience, Inc.